Compliance and enforcement

-An infringement notice is a written allegation that a person has committed a specific offence that offers the alleged offender the option of payment of a modified penalty to dispose of the matter.
+An infringement notice is a written allegation that a person has committed a specific offence.
+It offers the alleged offender the option of payment of a modified penalty to dispose of the matter.
 Paying an infringement is not an admission of guilt and no criminal conviction is recorded.

-- the department has sufficient evidence that an offence has been committed
+- we have sufficient evidence that an offence has been committed

-- the alleged offence is one that can be dealt with by an infringement notice, and
+- the alleged offence is one that can be dealt with by an infringement notice

 - it is believed that the offence was committed within the relevant timeframe for issuing notices.

 What are my options if I receive an infringement?

 If you receive an infringement be sure to read the notice carefully so that you understand your responsibilities and options.
 You are required to pay the modified penalty within 21 days of the notice being issued.
 If you wish to do so, but are unable to make payment within this timeframe you may apply to the Department of Water and Environmental Regulation for an extension.
 If you believe there may be an error, or wish to apply for an extension, please call 1800 508 885 (choose Option 1).

 To pay an infringement, go to Make a Payment.

 If you do not pay

 - If payment is not made by the due date stated on the infringement, a Final Demand Notice will be sent.
 An additional fee is added, and an extra 28 days is allowed for payment to be made.